nkinnan/esphome-pace-bms/README.md

   battery_chemistry: 0x4A # only if not 46
   protocol_variant: "EG4"
 ```
 If you only got the yellow highlighted line, you're going to have to guess.
-Try the following values and see which one gives you the most "correct" data.
+Try the following values and see which one gives you the most "correct" data:
+    * PYLON
+    * SEPLOS
+    * EG4
 The problem areas are going to be the last of the analog values such as State of Charge and State of Health, and all of the status values.
 If those don't make sense, it's the wrong protocol variant.

 If none of them work properly, I'd be interested to hear about it.
 You have a BMS speaking a protocol variant I haven't come across or found documentation for.
-Please file an issue and provide me with whatever data you can including make/model/hardware version (in particular the hardware version reported by pace_bms if you can get it to respond to that request).
-Even better if you can provide me with a protocol spec doc.
+Please file an issue and provide me with whatever data you can including make/model/hardware version (in particular the hardware version reported by pace_bms if you can get it to respond to that request, or the manufacturer's recommended BMS software if not).
+Even better if you can provide me with a protocol spec doc by googling that information yourself.
 I might be able to implement the new variant for you.

 I'm having a problem using this component
 -